How to Speed Up Old MacBook

 To get the most out of your old MacBook you should steer away from any bloatware, redundant old apps, log files, and application junk that do not favor your Mac’s productivity.
 Removing such files on monthly, or even weekly basis, depending on how you are using your computer, will help speed up your Mac.
 An overall fastest way of erasing all obsolete files and apps form your system is with the help of cleaning apps.
 With MacFly Pro you can effortlessly handle this task.

 Start out by uninstalling rarely used applications from your Mac.
-Go to Tools Tab > run a Scan of installed Apps > hit Review Apps and choose unused apps to delete.
+Go to Apps > run a Scan of installed applications > hit Review Apps and choose unused apps to delete.
 Removing rarely used applications unloads your systems and gives it free storage which helps it run faster.

-Perform a System scan within the same tab (if you haven’t already) to deal with caches.
+Perform a System scan to deal with caches if you haven’t already.

 From this point on, the Smart Assistant will take up the duty of seamlessly monitoring your system and giving you a heads up whenever the next cleaning is needed.
 In such a way you will be able to enjoy a consistently better performance of your older MacBook without having to worry about its maintenance.